 After receiving their IRS credential, EAs will have a variety of job opportunities.
 Many agents will choose to open their own practice, while others may seek employment with a CPA firm or a commercial tax firm.
 Some Enrolled Agents are hired to work in attorney’s offices or by a private company that wants an in-house tax professional.

-If you’re dealing with tax debt and need help, the best solution is working with an experienced Enrolled Agent.
-Many of the top debt relief companies in the country employ these agents, and Solvable is here to help you choose the company that’s right for you.
-We provide reviews of top tax relief companies that can make it easier for you to choose the organization that can help you get out of tax debt.
-You can also learn more about your debt relief options by reading our library of articles.
+If you’re dealing with back taxes and need help, the best solution is working with an experienced Enrolled Agent.
+Many of the top back tax assistance companies in the country employ these agents, and Solvable is here to help you choose the company that’s right for you.
+We provide reviews of top back tax assistance companies that can make it easier for you to choose the organization that can help you get out of back taxes.
+You can also learn more about your back tax assistance options by reading our library of articles.